Tubo/registrar-reports/README.md

 # Registrar reporting numbers

 ## 0. Set up

+Apply for InteleBrowser Auditing permission

 > pip install -r requirements.txt

-Fill in personal details in the .env file
+Fill in authentication details in the .env file, Otherwise it would be prompted interactively.

 ## 1. Parse body parts